 The third phase occurred under the righteous King Hezekiah of Judah (who ruled from 715 to 686 B.C.).
 He set out to restore the correct worship of God (2Chronicles 29 - 31), especially at the temple in Jerusalem, after many years of neglect.
 According to Martin, Hezekiah brought up-to-date the canonical literature used in the restored Temple.

-The gospels of Matthew, Mark, Luke, most of the gospel of John, the first twelve chapters of Acts, plus the books of James and Jude were recorded in the land of Israel.
+The fourth stage of canonization occurred during the reign of King Josiah, who ruled the Kingdom of Judah from 640 to 609 A.D.
+The final and greatest phase of canonization of the Old Testament took place under the prophet Ezra and the Great Assembly.
+The gospels of Matthew, Mark, Luke, most of the gospel of John, the first twelve chapters of Acts, plus James and Jude were recorded in the land of Israel.
 Luke wrote chapters 13 through 15 of Acts somewhere along the route of Apostle Paul's first missionary journey.
 He recorded chapters 16 to part of 18 near Corinth, finished 18 to chapter 21 near the region of Ephesus, and then completed his work in the city the Rome.

 It was in the chief city of Asia Minor, Ephesus, that 1, 2 and 3 John, in addition to the two epistles to the Corinthians, were recorded.
 1 and 2 Peter was authored in the region of ancient Babylon.
 The apostle John not only completed his gospel but also recorded the prophetic vision known as Revelation from the island of Patmos, which is located in the Aegean Sea.